Hierarchical Random Measures without Tables: The normalized gamma-gamma hCRV

-The evaluation of $c_h$, for $h = m, \dots, n$, from the expression above may seem computationally expensive when $k$ is large, as a naive approach would involve $k$ nested cycles.
-However, the $c_h$'s can be obtained through a sequence of discrete convolutions and computed at cost $\mathcal{O}\big(\sum_{j < \ell} n_{\bullet j} n_{\bullet \ell} \big)$, as detailed in Appendix~\ref{app:coefficients_exact}.
+The evaluation of the $c_h$'s may seem computationally expensive when $k$ is large.
+Indeed, a naive approach would involve $k$ nested cycles, with a computational cost of $\mathcal{O}\big( \prod_{j=1}^k n_{\bullet j}\big)$.
+However, these coefficients can be obtained through a sequence of discrete convolutions and computed at cost $\mathcal{O}\big(\sum_{j < \ell} n_{\bullet j} n_{\bullet \ell} \big)$, as detailed in Section~\ref{app:coefficients_exact}.
 Exact samples from the distribution of $\alpha T$ can be obtained resorting to rejection sampling algorithms.
 Indeed, considering a real parameter $r$, \eqref{eq:density_baselatent} can be rewritten as

-where $R(t)$ is a ratio of polynomials, and a continuous function for $t \ge 0$.
-The distribution of $\alpha T$ is thus absolutely continuous with respect to a ${\rm Gamma}(\alpha_0 + r, b_0 / \alpha)$, with Radon-Nikodym derivative proportional to $t^{-r} R(t)$.
-We construct a rejection sampling algorithm by proposing values from such gamma distribution and accepting with probability proportional to $t^{-r} R(t)$.
-A necessary condition is for the Radon-Nikodym derivative to be bounded above: this is guaranteed in our setting when $0 \le r \le m-d$.
+where $R(t)$ is a ratio of polynomials, and continuous for $t \ge 0$.
+The distribution of $\alpha T$ is absolutely continuous with respect to a ${\rm Gamma}(\alpha_0 + r, b_0 / \alpha)$, with Radon-Nikodym derivative proportional to $t^{-r} R(t)$, from which we construct a rejection sampling algorithm.
+A necessary condition for the Radon-Nikodym derivative is to be bounded above: this is guaranteed when $0 \le r \le m-d$.
 Within this interval, we choose the value of $r$ that maximizes the acceptance probability, which is equivalent to maximizing

 where $t^*(r)$ is the value of $t$ that maximizes $t^{-r} R(t)$.
-Details on the optimal choice of $r$ can be found in Appendix~\ref{app:ropt}.

-The adaptive rejection sampling algorithm of \cite{gilks1992} considerably improves the acceptance rate of our rejection sampler.
-Although computationally more convenient, theoretical guarantees are only available if the density of $\alpha T$ is logarithmically concave, which we are unable to prove in general.
-For numerical experiments, we consider the adaptive rejection sampler as an alternative to perform exact sampling of $\alpha T$, and perform empirical checks for log-concavity.
+Details on the optimal choice of $r$ can be found in Section~\ref{app:ropt}.
+Alternatively, the adaptive rejection sampling algorithm of \cite{gilks1992} may considerably improve the acceptance rate.
+Although computationally convenient, theoretical guarantees are only available if the density of $\alpha T$ is logarithmically concave, which we were unable to prove in general.
+Therefore, for numerical experiments, we consider the standard rejection sampler outlined above.